matlab

 The metadata generated here are passed along imaging data to the converters, ecat2nii.m or dcm2niix4pet.m allowing to produce a .nii file with a BIDS compliant json file.

-a structure with BIDS fields filled (such structure is ready to be writen as json file using e.g. the bids matlab jsonwrite function, typically associated with the *_pet.nii file)
+a structure with BIDS fields filled (such structure is ready to be written as json file using e.g. the bids matlab jsonwrite function, typically associated with the *_pet.nii file)

 metadata = get_pet_metadata(key,value)